An efficient randomized homotopy method to approximate eigenpairs of tensors: Introduction

 \subsection{Acknowledgements}

 The basis of this work was laid during the program "Algorithms and Complexity in Algebraic Geometry" at the Simons Institute for the Theory of Computing.
-We are grateful for the Simons Institute for the stimulating environment and the financial support.

-We further want to emphasize that this work would not have been possible without the help and support of Peter Bürgisser.
-We are very thankful for all the discussions and advice.
-They have been pivotal in shaping the current form of the sections and proofs.
+We are grateful for the Simons Institute for the stimulating environment.
+The author was partially funded by the DFG grant BU 1371/2-2.
+This work is part of the author's PhD-thesis \cite{Breiding2017}.
+It would not have been possible without the support of Peter B\"urgisser.
+We are thankful for all the discussions and advice.
+Moreover, we want to thank Pierre Lairez for multiple discussions.